Systemic psychotherapy (M6)

 About this course

 This course is a rigorous and intensive programme.
-It will extend your understanding of theoretical concepts in systemic psychotherapy and fully develop your clinical skills as a systemic family therapist.
-You will learn through clinical supervision, clinical work, personal and professional development, research, teaching and consultancy, lectures and seminars.
+It will extend your understanding of theoretical concepts in systemic psychotherapy and fully develop your clinical skills as a systemic psychotherapist, being able to work with individuals, couples, families and organisations.
+You will learn through live clinical supervision of your practice, clinical work, personal and professional development, research, teaching and consultancy, lectures and seminars.

 Clinical supervision

-You will provide family therapy to clients/service users while supervised live by a trained systemic supervisor in clinical supervision groups.
-You will meet in the group for up to five hours per week throughout the course.
+You will provide family therapy to clients/service users which will be supervised live by a trained systemic supervisor in clinical supervision groups.
+You will meet in the group for up to five hours per week throughout the two years of the course.
 You will work with families across the life cycle stages, either in a child and adolescent mental health service (CAMHS) or an adult setting, taking a range of referrals and presenting problems.

 Consulting relationships between peers are encouraged as part of the clinical supervision process (and in other contexts).
 The consultation role that you take within your consulting partnerships will develop your capacity for leadership.
 This part of the course we arrange for you.